cgytrus/CatsAreOnline/README.md

 ### Hosting a server
 1. Forward the required port (1337 by default)
 2. Download the [server](https://github.com/cgytrus/CatsAreOnline/releases)
-3. Run CatsAreOnlineServer.exe through Powershell or cmd if you're on Windows or CatsAreOnlineServer through a terminal if you're on Linux
+3. Run CatsAreOnlineServer.exe through Powershell or cmd if you're on Windows or CatsAreOnlineServer through terminal if you're on Linux

 ## Contributing
 1. Clone the repository